Australian Lottery Prize Homes 2026: Complete Legal Guide & Active Draws

 Win $2.8M Sunshine Coast Hinterland Yourtown $2,800,000 Sunshine Coast Hinterland, QLD 15 April 2026

-The Mater Lotteries Gold Coast draw exemplifies typical prize home appeal.
-Gold Coast properties in the $5–6 million range are established homes or new builds in suburbs like Surfers Paradise, Main Beach, or Broadbeach.
-These properties feature ocean views, dual living space, and positions within walking distance of beaches and retail precincts.
-Comparable properties sell within 90–120 days on the Gold Coast market, validating the prize appraisal.
+The Mater Gold Coast draw shows typical prize homes.
+Gold Coast properties in the $5–6 million range sit in Surfers Paradise, Main Beach, or Broadbeach.
+They have ocean views and are near beaches and shops.

-Dream Home Art Union's $12 million East Coast triple signals a multi-property prize package, likely comprising three residential properties across New South Wales, Victoria, or Queensland.
-This appeals to property investors seeking portfolio diversification.
+Dream Home Art Union's $12 million prize is three homes.
+They are likely in New South Wales, Victoria, or Queensland.
+This appeals to investors who want more properties.

 Entry Requirements & Eligibility